ozwaldorf/lutgen-rs/README.md

 ### Documentation

-Detailed cli documentation is available at [docs/README.md](./docs/README.md).
+Detailed documentation is available on [The Lutgen Wiki](https://ozwaldorf.github.io/lutgen-rs)

 ### Examples